plasticine/google-mobwrite/tools/README.txt

 Command-line tool for synchronizing content with MobWrite.
 This tool synchronizes a file once per execution.
 On first execution a temporary file is created which contains local versioning information for the shared document.
+Full source code is available inside the JAR file.
 Note that sync.jar does not currently support the telnet protocol.
 Usage:  java -jar sync.jar <URL> <DOCNAME> <FILENAME>
   E.g.  java -jar sync.jar http://mobwrite3.appspot.com/scripts/q.py demo_editor_text text.txt